 There are three main treatments for SAD: Light therapy; antidepressant therapy; and tryptophan in pill form.
 For some people with bipolar disorder, light therapy can be too stimulating, try to find the best option for you.
 Whatever the season, learn to recognize the characteristics of depression and SAD.

 Waiting for the Winter Solstice

-In my life, I’ve approached symptoms of SAD in the same way I have dealt with mental unwellness at any time of the year.
+In my life, I’ve approached symptoms of Seasonal Affective Disorder in the same way I have dealt with mental unwellness at any time of the year.
 The biggest key is to recognize the early signs, and act quickly.
 Taking care of my body, reaching out to supportive people, talk therapy and some medication has helped.
 Online support groups can be very useful when getting out of the house was difficult.
 Advanced planning is also a good idea – I try not to schedule big things at times when I might not be at my best, or might be less able to manage stress.

 Sweater weather might not be your favourite season either, but being aware of how you’re feeling, and having compassion for yourself as we approach the darker part of the year can help you get through until the days begin to lengthen again at the end of December.